kirschbaum-development/nova-chartjs/README.md

 }
 ```

-This will help you add the required Chart data for a Chartable Model right after creating it.
+This will help make it clearer for the user that they should add the Chart data right after creating the `Chartable` model record.

-**_NOTE:_** You will need Laravel Nova version `2.0.4` or later to use this trait.
-Please make sure to update you Laravel Nova package to  version `2.0.4` or later before adding this trait.

 ## Changelog